 Cornerstone University is committed to academic excellence; therefore, expectations of its faculty include:

-- Completion of Faculty Orientation training - Orientation and Basic Odyssey - prior to first appointment
+- Completion of Faculty Orientation training - Orientation and Basic Moodle - prior to first appointment

 - Completion of Basic Christian Worldview workshop within six months

-- Participation in at least four professional development activities each year - two must be attendance at faculty-development workshops offered by PGS; accommodations are made for online faculty
+- Participation in at least two professional development activities each year - one must be attendance at a faculty-development workshop offered by PGS; accommodations are made for online faculty

 - Participation in curriculum review, as requested